Texas Register and Texas Administrative Code

 How does the open meeting system work?

-Open meetings are posted by both state and regional agencies via a secure link to the Texas Register's internet site.
+Both state and regional agencies submit their notices of open meetings to the Secretary of State's office through a secure internet site.
 Agencies may post their meetings at any time and are not limited to posting during normal business hours.
 Meetings are added to the open meetings portion of the Texas Register internet site within five minutes of being posted by the agency.
+The Secretary of State is not responsible for the information or content that is contained in open meeting notices.
+Nor does the SOS make any representations as to sufficiency or accuracy of the posted information.

 How frequently will issues of the Texas Register be added